turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 TDD, or Test Driven Development, is the concept of writing a series of assertions in a test file BEFORE writing any application code that implements that functionality.

-Thank back to some of your module 1 projects, the workflow probably looked something like this:
+Think back to some of your module 1 projects, the workflow probably looked something like this:
 * Read project spec and feel kind of panicky
 * Start randomly throwing code into an `index.js` file to implement the first feature
 * Open Chrome